Dual Process Theory

 The conflictual nature between logic and emotion is a common thread in philosophy throughout recorded human history.
 The early founder of modern psychology further developed dual processing concepts.
 Sigmund Freud developed his theories and treatments around the concept of dual functions of in the conscious and unconscious systems.
 “Freud’s dual theory of information processing distinguished between a primary system that is associative and unconscious, and a secondary systems that is conscious and capable of rational thought” (Osman, 2010, p.
 988).

 William James wrote in great detail of different processes of the mind and brain.
-He referred to unconscious as containing unrealized acts and thought.
+He referred to the unconscious as containing unrealized acts and thought.
 He explains that “all this cooperation of unrealized principles and facts, of potential knowledge, with our actual thought is quite inexplicable unless we suppose the perpetual existence of an immense mass of ideas in an unconscious state, all of them exerting a steady pressure and influence upon our conscious thinking, and many of them in such continuity with it as ever and anon to become conscious themselves” (James, 1950).

 System 1 and System 2 Dual Processes